Anti-Bullying Week 2011 took place from 14th-18th November and the theme this year was 'Stop and think-words can hurt'

 This year's campaign focussed on children and young people's day to day communication-with a focus on tackling verbal bullying.
 Expressions such as 'you're so gay' and words such as 'sket' and 'slag' are seen to be key indicators of bullying or hostile environments.

-Up to 11 winner - Georgia, 11 from Parklands Primary.
+Up to 11 winner - Georgia, 11 from Ridgeway Primary

 12-18's winner - Becky, 13 from St Martin's Catholic School

-Our two very well deserving runners up were Ellie, age 6 from New Swannington Primary:
+Runner up: Ellie, age 6 from New Swannington Primary

 And Emily, year 9, from St Martins Catholic School: